 From early spring blooms like Crocus or Pansies to late fall blooms like Coneflower or Mums, there is something that will bring color and texture to your garden all season long.
 Flowers bring a sense of joy with their blossoming.
 There are other benefits to be had as well – tinctures, cooking, aromatic satchels, or just a bright bouquet on the dining table.

 3. Gardening Allows You to Grow Your Own Food

 It’s a fun experience, but also a deeply satisfying one.
 When your first harvest is ready and you get to enjoy the fruits of your labor (pun intended) you will not regret the time spent in your garden.
-Check this link to see what veggies and herbs are available and ready to plant now at Glover Nursery.
+Come and visit Glover Nursery to see what veggies and herbs are available and ready to plant now.

 4. Gardening is a Good Workout

-With everything going on the gym may not be a viable option for many people right now so as we wait for things to normalize, there is always exercise in the garden.
+I don’t know about you but 30 minutes of gardening sounds like a whole lot more fun than 30 minutes at the gym.
+There is always exercise in the garden.
 Being in the garden, digging, pulling weeds, and planting all are great forms of exercise.
-You'll be working different muscle groups and burning some calories.
+You’ll be working different muscle groups and burning some calories.
 No, it’s not the same as a Crossfit session, but it’s better than nothing!

 If gardening is something that appeals to you, we are here to help.
 No matter your experience level, whether you are a novice who has no idea where to get started or an expert that would love something new to bring to your experience, there’s the perfect gardening task for you.